stcubing/15-puzzle/README.md

 <img src="img/cubeparity.jpg" alt="screenshot of rubiks cube parity" height="200"/>

 i ended up relying on randomising legal moves to shuffle the board, ensuring that whatever it ended up with would be solvable, and that ended up working good enough.

+## changelog

+**5/6:** added a `WASD` option alongside the default `ULDR` because that feels a little more natural to play, and removed the ASCII square gap placeholder thingy (i think it looks better this way)